-There are currently three types of Employment Support Allowance for certain working age people who are unfit to work.
-This benefit is not due if you are entitled to Statutory Sick Pay (SSP) from an employer.
+Employment Support Allowance is not due if you are entitled to Statutory Sick Pay (SSP) from an employer.
 You can claim if Statutory Sick Pay payment has been paid and has now ended.
 This is different to receiving just company sick pay only.
+There were previously three types of Employment Support Allowance for certain working age people who are unfit to work.

 Employment Support Allowance New Style